nomike/HDS---Hidden-Disability-Sunflower-Brooch/README.md

 This vector graphic is imported into OpenSCAD and aranged into a full flowerhead using a simple algorithm.

+#### Customizing

+This design was done in OpenSCAD and can be customized.

+Clone the repository with `git clone --recursive` using the Github URL mentioned below.
+Be sure to use a [recent version of OpenSCAD](https://openscad.org/downloads.html#snapshots).

 #### Printables

 <>